Child Advocacy Center

 Mental Health

 One Place currently employs two mental health practitioners to provide support to children and families receiving services in the Child Advocacy Center.
-Our providers offer Trauma Focused Cognitive Behavioral Therapy (TF-CBT) as a therapeutic modality.
-This type of therapy helps children and their non-offending parents or caregivers overcome the trauma caused by the abuse of the child.
-Research has shown it to be effective in resolving a wide array of emotional and behavioral issues associated with the trauma of abuse or neglect.
+Our providers offer Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Alternatives for Families Cognitive Behavioral Therapy (AF-CBT), and Child Family Traumatic Stress Intervention (CFTSI), as therapeutic modalities.
+These types of therapy help children and their non-offending parents or caregivers overcome the trauma caused by the abuse of the child.
+Research has shown them to be effective in resolving a wide array of emotional and behavioral issues associated with the trauma of abuse or neglect.
 Access to specialized mental health services is critical for abused children and their families to move forward in the healing process.

 Providers work with both the child and non-offending caregiver(s) to address Adverse Childhood Experience (ACE) scores, learn how these scores impact their physical health, and share resources and tools to help the family reduce symptoms related to their ACE score.
 TF-CBT can reduce depression and anxiety symptoms and enhance coping skills which facilitates improved emotional well-being, self-esteem, relationships, and personal empowerment.
 Successful completion of TF-CBT shows an 80% reduction in Post Traumatic Stress Disorder symptoms.